ec500-software-engineering/project-08-bigdata_yq_hx/README.md

 The project is the practice of big data analysis, we first come up with this idea because we are curious about today's new technology trend like cloud computing and big data, and we want to master these piece of knowledge, so we create this project.

 Our goal is to analyze stream data from mobile service.
 Every time you call someone, it will generate call log including call duration, call frequency, etc. We want to use big data technology like Hadoop to analyze this raw data and transfer to what we want and visualize the result.
-## Users of the project and User Stories
+## Users and User Stories
-Users of the project
+### Users of the project
-- Telecom operators
+- Mobile Operators
-- Government sector
+- Mobile costomrs
-- data analyst
+- Data analyst

-User Stories
+### User Stories

--
--
+For mobile operators:
+- Collect and analyze users’ raw data for personalized services such as family package
+- Visualize user data in the website for prediction

+For costomers:
+- Get call logs and other user information like intimacy
+- Reschedule service and data plan accordingly

 ## Architecture and Design